TunaLobster/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

     sim_vehicle.py -v ArduCopter -f airsim-copter --add-param-file=libraries/SITL/examples/Airsim/lidar.parm --console --map

-By default, :ref:`BendyRuler Object Avoidance <copter:common-oa-bendyruler>` is used with the Lidar, the related parameters can be seen on the Wiki page and should be modified as required in the ``lidar.parm`` file.
+By default, :ref:`BendyRuler Object Avoidance <common-oa-bendyruler>` is used with the Lidar, the related parameters can be seen on the Wiki page and should be modified as required in the ``lidar.parm`` file.

 You can enable the visualisation of Lidar points in the AirSim viewport by setting ``DrawDebugPoints`` to ``true`` in the Lidar sensor settings.
 Note that this can reduce FPS by a lot and maybe even cause memory problems and crash in releases ``v1.3.1`` and earlier.